Cloverfield (franchise): Future

 In March 2016, franchise creator and producer J. J. Abrams announced having plans in place for the future of the Cloverfield franchise, stating it "could be [something] really cool that connects some stories".
 Trachtenberg stated that developments for both a sequel to 10 Cloverfield Lane, or another standalone Cloverfield movie are being discussed.
 In February 2018, Abrams acknowledged potential for character crossovers in future films.
 The producer confirmed plans for an eventual team-up with Michelle and Ava, the two characters respectively played by Mary Elizabeth Winstead and Gugu Mbatha-Raw.

 In April 2018, it was revealed that A Quiet Place was developed as a potential fourth film in the franchise, but Paramount and its respective screenwriters decided that it would work better as a standalone film.
 In June 2018, Abrams confirmed that a fourth Cloverfield film would be made and was in development.
 He further described the film as a "true" and "dedicated" theatrical release sequel to the first film.
 In January 2021, Joe Barton was hired as screenwriter, while Abrams will serve as co-producer with Hannah Minghella.
-The project will be a joint-venture production between Bad Robot Productions and Paramount Pictures.
+The project will be a joint-venture production between Bad Robot and Paramount Pictures.
 Unlike the original film, it will not be filmed in found-footage format.
 In September 2022, Babak Anvari signed onto the project as director, who will direct the script written by Barton, while Jon Cohen will act as an additional producer.
 In January 2023, Matt Reeves stated that the ongoing developments won't be talked about prior to future project releases, with intent for it to "always [be] surprising" similar to the previous installments.